-In Key Stage 1 and Key Stage 2 the Creative Curriculum provides a more thematic approach for all pupils.
-Each class group are offered at least one new topic per term according to their needs and abilities.
+In Key Stage 1 and Key Stage 2 the semi-formal creative curriculum provides a more thematic approach for all pupils.
 Six topics have been chosen for each year, over a four year cycle, allowing adequate subject coverage for each year.

 Pupils with more complex needs can access the curriculum though the use of multi – sensory approaches.
 This enables the children to use and integrate their senses, to learn about themselves and the world about them.

 We recognise that all of our learners with complex and multiple needs deserve to have their needs met through high quality teaching and the provision of appropriate learning opportunities.
 They also have an entitlement to a broad, balanced and relevant curriculum.
 Close partnership with parents and carers, along with input from a range of professionals, will be required to provide these entitlements for this group of learners at Oakwood.

 The informal curriculum in SLG has a focus on developing the learner’s understanding both of the world around them and of social interactions and relationships.
 It values the process as much as achievement.
 It is flexible in order to be responsive to the needs of the individual learner and it is delivered in an integrated manner incorporating learning, therapy and health needs.
 Tasks are relevant and purposeful to maximise motivation and to help learners make sense of the world around them.
 Curriculum experiences are carefully planned in line with latest research.